 - ✓ You could pay way more in estate taxes than necessary.
-(We have a local executive who came in to see us after his parents died, and wanted to know if we could help him save the 45% of his parent's estate being confiscated by the IRS, which of course was hopeless, since it was all after the fact.) - ✓ If one of you has a liability problem (a car accident, for example) both of you could lose everything. - \checkmark If your marriage goes down the tubes, they can clean out the accounts. - ✓ If your kids are on the accounts, if they go bankrupt or whatever, YOU could lose YOUR money. - ✓ Many retirees put their kids on some of their accounts, which later ends up costing gift taxes, and can screw up your family's finances if someone goes into a nursing home.
+(A local executive who came in after his parents died, and wanted to know if he could save the 45% of his parent's estate being confiscated by the IRS, which of course was hopeless, since it was all after the fact.) - ✓ If one of you has a liability problem (a car accident, for example) both of you could lose everything. - \checkmark If your marriage goes down the tubes, they can clean out the accounts. - ✓ If your kids are on the accounts, if they go bankrupt or whatever, YOU could lose YOUR money. - ✓ Many retirees put their kids on some of their accounts, which later ends up costing gift taxes, and can screw up your family's finances if someone goes into a nursing home.